Home / Posts / Scripting in markdown View Raw

 The project uses the pulldown_cmark crate to get full codeblock ranges within the source, and then hackily turns them into two separate ranges (start, end) which represent the starting and ending range of a single codeblock.
 This could probably be done better, perhaps without depending on a library for that initial step.

 Overall, I get what I need out of the program as it is.
-Whether or not the aformentioned todo’s provide useful to someone else will most likely have a non-trivial amount of impact on my motiviation for getting them done.
+Whether or not the aforementioned todo’s provide useful to someone else will most likely have a non-trivial amount of impact on my motivation for getting them done.

 Feel free to check out the code over on github https://github.com/terror/present.
 It is licensed under the highly permissive CC0-1.0 license.